matthieuSolente/mso-faux-absolute/README.md

 Here is a way to create an **absolute positionning in Outlook without VML**.
-See a basic example on my [codePen](https://codepen.io/matthieuSolente/pen/ZEqXgPL)
+See a basic example on my [codePen](https://codepen.io/matthieuSolente/pen/ZEqXgPL) See also a typical design that we meet a lot in emails on [this codepen](https://codepen.io/matthieuSolente/pen/abRVodY)

-For this to work, do not use tables inside the absolute positioned block, they will be created automatically by the Outlook rendering engine.
-Don't wrap all the content of your email in a table, otherwise it won't work.
+For this to work, don't wrap all the content of your email in a table :According to my tests in any case, encapsulating the mso block in a table container can be problematic and break the desired effect.Inside the block, you can use tables sparingly to perfect the rendering on Outlook (add padding etc.)
-You can use table Before or after the **MSO Faux absolute** block.
+You can also use table Before or after the **MSO Faux absolute** block.

+There seems to be a z-index issue on Windows 10 and 11, with the text going under the image.
+A resolution is in progress, but this bug is no longer present in the New Outlook these two versions.

+## The scenario

 In our example, we'll use two separate elements: an image, which will act as a background image, and content.
 Each element is encapsulated in a div, to which we will add magic mso properties.